csabbah/fullstack-mvc-tech-blog/README.md

 ## Description

-This is a full-stack CSM-style blog site where users can publish posts and comment on other users' blog posts.
-With login authentication, logged-in users have access to the dashboard where they can also edit/delete their posts/comments.
-MVC structured, this application makes use of multiple packages such as handlebars, bcrypt, express.sessions, sequelize and more to ensure the most optimized experience.
+This is a full-stack CMS-style blog site where users can publish posts and comment on other users' blog posts.
+With login authentication, logged-in users have access to the dashboard where they can also edit or delete their posts and or comments.
+Additionallly, this application is MVc structured and makes use of multiple packages such as handlebars, bcrypt, express.sessions, sequelize and more to ensure the most optimized experience.

 ## Installation